Coventry Corporation Tramways: Coventry Corporation Tramways

-The Corporation purchased the entire undertaking on 1 January 1912 for £220,638 9s 0d, met by a 30-year loan.
+Coventry Corporation purchased the entire undertaking on 1 January 1912 for £220,638 9s 0d, met by a 30-year loan.
 This included 10.5 miles of single track, 2.6 miles of double track, 41 tramcars, with another in construction, the depot at Foleshill Road and the depot, boiler house and power station at Priestley's Bridge on Stoney Stanton Road.

-In 1912 the Corporation ordered ten new vehicles from Brush Electrical Machines of Loughborough.
+In 1912 the corporation ordered ten new vehicles from Brush Electrical Machines of Loughborough.
 These were delivered in phases between 1913 and 1914.
 A further vehicle was delivered in 1916.

 In the first fifteen months of corporation ownership it was reported that the tramways had made a net profit of £1,443, and a balance (after allowing for amounts appropriated for new plant) of £185.

 In May 1915 the Coventry Tramways Committee approved a trial of employing women as conductors in view of the demand of the war for more men.

 In 1918 there were two serious accidents.
 On 19 May, car no. 20 overturned at Longford.
 Over 20 passengers were injured.
 On 16 October two trams collided on White Street, which resulted in the death of a passenger, Frederick William Pinfold, who hit the glass door panel of one of the tramcars and sustained fatal injuries.
 Alfred Walter Freeman, aged 44, the tram driver, was charged with manslaughter.

 The fleet was expanded further after the First World War with new vehicles arriving in 1921, 1925, 1929 and 1931, which took the total fleet size to 73.

 Services developed such that by 1926 there were three full-length cross-city tram routes with seven short workings.

 A new tram loop was opened in 1926 from Greyfriars Green along Queens Road to Albany Road, joining the existing Earlsdon route.
 Four years later, the last extension was opened from Bull's Head Lane along Binley Road to Uxbridge Avenue, for the new General Electric Company plc telephone works.
 In 1931 the track in Burgess was doubled which reduced delays in the central area.

 The Allesley Road route was abandoned on 5 March 1932, and the Forst Street route to Gosford Green on 8 March 1936.
 The Earlsdon route was withdrawn on 11 April 1937 and railway station route on 18 July 1937.
 By 1938 the tram services were confined to the Bell Green and Bedworth tram routes.
 The Stoke via Payne's Lane route was closed on 12 August 1939, but during 1940 the track was repaired with rails from the abandoned Allesley Road route and service recommenced on 18 August 1940.